Pimentoso/mini4wdchrono/README.md

 More elaborate lap timer with LED strip and polycarbonate body:

 ![lap timer](https://raw.githubusercontent.com/Pimentoso/mini4wdchrono/master/images/semaforo2.jpg)

-Connection pins: every pin used is configurable inside the program, but the default are:

-- Light sensors: D6, D7, D8
-- LEDs: D3, D4, D5 (only D3 if using WS2812b strip)
-- Buzzer: D2

 Now you need to flash the StandardFirmataPlus firmware on your arduino board.
 This will allow the arduino to comunicate with the computer via USB.
 Instructions: